TypeFox/monaco-languageclient/README.md

 ##### Groovy Language Server

 For the **groovy-client** example you need to ensure the **groovy-server** example is running.
 You require **docker-compose** which does not require any manual setup (OpenJDK / Gradle).
 From the project root run `docker-compose -f ./packages/examples/resources/groovy/docker-compose.yml up -d`.
-First start up will take longer as the container is built.
+First start up will take longer as the container is downloaded from GitHub's container registry.
 Use `docker-compose -f ./packages/examples/resources/groovy/docker-compose.yml down` to stop it.

 ##### Java Language Server

 For the **java-client** example you need to ensure the **java-server** example is running.
 You require **docker-compose** which does not require any manual setup (OpenJDK / Eclipse JDT LS).
 From the project root run `docker-compose -f ./packages/examples/resources/eclipse.jdt.ls/docker-compose.yml up -d`.
-First start up will take longer as the container is built.
+First start up will take longer as the container is downloaded from GitHub's container registry.
 Use `docker-compose -f ./packages/examples/resources/eclipse.jdt.ls/docker-compose.yml down` to stop it.

 ### Verification Examples & Usage